TaylorHuston/ProgrammingCliffnotes/README.md

 ##Contributing
 I am by no stretch of the imagination an expert in any of these languages.
 I am sure there are things that I missed.
 I am sure there are things I got wrong.
 If that's the case, don't hesitate to correct me.

+Also note this isn't intended to cover every method of every object of every language.
+Just the most commonly used or particularly helpful syntax.

-Currently there are Ruby and JavaScript notes.
-I plan on adding Java shortly, and C++ after that.
+Currently there are Java, javaScript and Ruby notes.
 Any other languages are welcome though.